segmentio/action-destinations/README.md

 SOFTWARE.

 ## Contributing

+Dev Center 2.0. is currently in private beta.

+As of January 1, 2022, Segment recommends that new partners wait for the release of Dev Center 2.0 and the new Destination Actions framework before building an integration.
+We anticipate the general availability of Dev Center 2.0 to take place in July or August 2022.
+All current Classic integrations will be deprecated within 24 months following the release of Dev Center 2.0 and Destination Actions.
+If you prefer to wait for the release of Dev Center 2.0 before building your integration, we recommend that you sign up for our beta waitlist using [this Airtable form](https://airtable.com/shrvZzQ6NTTwsc6rQ).

 All third party contributors acknowledge that any contributions they provide will be made under the same open source license that the open source project is provided under.